 Shortly after shipping the website I switched employer and has since then not done any additional work on it.
 I still listen to Backyard Babies just as much as a did before though.

-Backyard Babies is one of my favorite bands.
-When I was a teenager in the early 2000’s, rock and metal were in a poor state.
-Limp Bizkit were climbing the charts, Axl Rose had gotten cornrows and guitar solos seemed to be a thing of the past.
+Backyard Babies is one of my all-time favorite bands.
+When I was a teenager in the early 2000s, rock and metal were in a poor state.
+Limp Bizkit was climbing the charts, Axl Rose had gotten cornrows, and guitar solos seemed to be a thing of the past.

-I was losing faith in the future of rock ‘n’ roll, until I one day turned on the TV and the Swedish music show Voxpop.
-There, I saw the video for Backyard Babies’ new single Brand New Hate.
-It blew my mind!
+I was slowly losing faith in the future of rock ‘n’ roll until I one day turned on my parents’ TV to watch the Swedish music video show Voxpop. there I saw the video for Backyard Babies’ new single Brand New Hate.